 Pre- & post-event massage

-On this one-day workshop you will learn how to improve your dog’s performance, promote longevity, and reduce the risk of injury with the aid of massage.
+During this one-day workshop, you will learn how to support your dog’s performance, promote long-term soundness, and reduce the risk of injury through the safe and effective use of massage.

-As well as learning about your dog’s anatomy, you will learn:
+Alongside learning about your dog’s anatomy, you will also learn how to:

-Pre-event warm up - a pre-event full body massage to enhance your dog’s performance, improve range of motion (ROM) and reduce the likelihood of injury and fatigue
+Perform a pre-event warm-up massage to prepare muscles for activity, improve range of motion (ROM), and reduce the risk of injury and early fatigue

 Please visit the shop to find out more about the venue and dates.